 In addition to the well-known topological spaces, many other structures can be used to found topological reasoning on sets, including uniform spaces and proximity spaces.
 Proximity spaces provide a level of structure in between topologies and uniformities; in fact a proximity is equivalent to an equivalence class of uniformities with the same totally bounded reflection.

 Proximity spaces are often called nearness spaces, but this term has other meanings in the literature.
+(See for example this article.)
 One can clarify with the term set–set nearness space.

 symmetry: iff ;